wcfrobert/wthisj/README.md

 * wthisj works by discretizing the critical shear perimeter into tiny **0.5 inch fibers**, each fiber has an infinitesimal area (dA) which is then summed to approximate $J_c$ and other parameters.
 The default fiber size is usually accurate enough; however, users may opt to reduce the fiber size further by changing the `PATCH_SIZE` argument when initializing a `PunchingShearSection()` object.
 * wthisj will only calculate shear stress **demand**.
 Please calculate concrete shear **capacity** yourself.
 It should also be noted that wthisj calculates demand using a very specific methodology applicable to the US design practice.
 Other countries have their own methods of calculating punching shear stress (e.g. EN 1992, fib Model Code 2010).
 Do NOT mix-and-match building codes when comparing demands to capacity.
 * This is not enterprise software.
 Please do NOT use it for work.
 Users assume full risk and responsibility for verifying that the results are accurate.

-> [!NOTE]
-> wthisj will calculate shear stress using the above formula.
-To consider unbalanced moment one axis at a time, you can simply set one of the moment arguments (`Mx, My`) to zero when running `PunchingShearSection.solve()`

-> [!NOTE]
-> wthisj allows an arbitrary number of rectangular openings to be added with the `PunchingShearSection.add_opening(xo, yo, width, depth)` method.
-A warning will be printed to console if the openings is further than 4h away because the specified opening can be ignored.
-In the back end, each opening is converted into a $\theta$ deletion range.
-Then, using polar coordinate system, all perimeter fibers falling within the $\theta$ deletion range are removed from the model.

-> [!NOTE]
-> wthisj implements the above logic automatically.
-If a `PunchingShearSection()` object with edge or corner condition is initialized with a large enough `overhang_x` or `overhang_y`, it will be automatically converted to an interior condition.

-> [!NOTE]
-> Wthisj expects the applied forces `Vz, Mx, My` provided by the user to be already adjusted!
-Whatever load patterns you have, please perform the necessary calculations to get the forces with respect to the shear section centroid.
-To enable eccentric moment adjustment, simply set the `consider_ecc` argument in `PunchingShearSection.solve()` to True.
-Note this argument is set to False by default because it can occasionally give unexpected results at corner columns or perimeter with stud rails, and it is more conservative to ignore it.

-s.

-> [!NOTE]
-> wthisj will automatically rotate a section's local axes to the principal orientation.
-Simply set the `auto_rotate` argument in `PunchingShearSection.solve()` to True (note this argument is set to True by default).
-In the backend, the entire geometry is rotated, rather than the moment vector, because the former is easier to implement programmatically.

-> To create a polygonal shear perimeter, simply create a `PunchingShearSection()` object and provide a non-zero value to the  `studrail_length` argument.
-Note you do not have to specify stud spacings, number of rails per face, etc. Wthisj does not calculate concrete shear capacities.
-All we care about is establishing the polygonal shape.

-> [!NOTE]
->
-> It turns out $I_{x}$ and $I_{y}$ approximates $J_{cx}$ and $J_{cy}$ very well.
-The former is usually around 95% of the latter, and since $J_c$ is on the denominator, using the ACI 421.1R equations will always be more conservative.
-In effect, we are discarding the weak axis $I_y$ term from the web areas (the one where slab depth is cubed), and end up just calculating a planar moment of inertia.

-> [!NOTE]
->
-> wthisj numerically approximates $I_x$ and $I_y$ by discretizing the perimeter into tiny 0.5 inch fibers, each fiber has an infinitesimal area (dA) which is then summed to approximate the moment of inertia integrals.
-The default fiber size is usually accurate enough; however, users may opt to reduce the fiber size further by changing the `PATCH_SIZE` argument when initializing a `PunchingShearSection()` object.